rkum79/rajivdoc/README.md

  	- Set the password
  	- Login using above created password

-  - Once logged in choose `“Manage the Docker instance where Portainer is running”` and then click on connect button.
+  - Once logged in choose `“Manage the Docker instance where Portainer is running”` and then click on `"connect"` button.